2Yr·

 The stock market guide for beginners

-Lately, more and more people find their way to the stock market, which is accompanied by recurring questions.
-In this beginners guide I want to make it as easy as possible for newbies to get started and help build a basic understanding.
-I give reading tips & video suggestions and write short texts, hoping to make the early days easier for any prospective newbie.
-This post is a very rough orientation to get started.
-More in-depth information should be researched by everyone, adapted to their interests.
+Recently, more and more people are finding their way into the stock market, which is accompanied by recurring questions.
+In this beginner's guide, I want to make it as easy as possible for newcomers to get started and help them build up a basic understanding.
+I give reading tips & video suggestions and write short texts and hope to make the initial period easier for every future newcomer.
+This article is a very rough guide to getting started.
+Everyone should research more in-depth information according to their own interests.

 Disclaimer: I am just a guy on the internet writing down his opinion on how to get a good basic understanding of the stock market & investing.
-I am not an investment advisor, accordingly this is not investment advice or should be taken as a call for securities trading.
-Of course, I am caught up in my own subjectivity, so this article has a personal touch in addition to facts and information.
-That is precisely why it makes sense to listen to the opinions and assessments of other investors.
-Under point 6, I link to some posts from the past that are worth reading.
-However, new, value-added posts are published on Getquin almost daily.
+I am not an investment advisor, accordingly this is not investment advice or should be taken as a call to trade securities.
+Of course, I am caught up in my own subjectivity, which is why this article has a personal touch as well as facts and information.
+This is precisely why it makes sense to listen to the opinions and assessments of other investors.
+Under point 6, I link to some articles from the past that are worth reading.
+On Getquin, however, new, valuable articles are published almost daily.

 Preface: Before the post starts, I'll give you a few important principles right at the beginning:

-Think in the long terminvest only money, which you will not need in the next in the next 5-10 yearsinvest only in what you understand & do not pay Others to invest your money, when you can just do it yourself yourself.
+Think long-termonly invest money that you won't need in the next 5-10 yearsinvest only in what you understand & do not pay others to invest your money, when you can just yourself yourself.

 Outline: